mastercomfig/mastercomfig/docs/contributing.md

 mastercomfig is currently maintained by mastercoms.
-You can contact me on [Steam](https://steamcommunity.com/id/mastercoms), [Reddit](https://www.reddit.com/user/mastercoms) or by email at [support@mastercomfig.com](mailto:support@mastercomfig.com).
+You can contact me on [Steam](https://steamcommunity.com/id/mastercoms), [Reddit](https://www.reddit.com/user/mastercoms), or by email at [support@mastercomfig.com](mailto:support@mastercomfig.com).
 I'd be happy to chat about any problems or suggestions you have for mastercomfig.

 ## Docs

-Have a screenshot, workaround or anything else interesting you'd like to share?
+Have a screenshot, workaround, or anything else interesting you'd like to share?

-Are you a translator who wishes to add or improve content in your own language?
+Are you a translator who wishes to add or improve the documentation in your own language?

 Contribute to the docs by clicking the edit button on any page you'd like to change!